Current Construction Lane Closures in Martin County

 Westbound Midway Road traffic between Selvitz Road and east of the Turnpike is shifted to the north through December 2025, to facilitate roadway construction.
 The outside westbound travel lane on Midway Road east of the Selvitz Road intersection is now a right turn-only with the middle lane as a through lane to continue west on Midway Road.

-Beginning at 5 a.m., Monday, March 3, northbound and southbound NW Milner Drive between CR 712/Midway Road and NW Omega Road will be closed around-the-clock through approximately 5 a.m., Monday, April 21, for drainage work.
-If weather or unforeseen circumstances arise, NW Milner Drive will open by Monday, April 28.
-Please see the attached detour flyer for more information.
+To ensure community and crew safety as we work to enhance the roadway and provide a safer and more resilient infrastructure, NW Milner Drive at CR 712/Midway Road is closed around-the-clock through approximately 5 p.m., Monday, May 5, for drainage work.
+This closure was implemented on Monday, March 3.
+If weather or unforeseen circumstances arise, NW Milner Drive will reopen by Monday, May 12.
+Please see click here to view the detour flyer for more information.

 Southbound NW Milner Drive motorists will be detoured via westbound CR 712/Midway Road, southbound NW Corporate Way, eastbound NW Corporate Way and southbound NW Milner Drive.